arcadiapage/arcadiapage.github.io/_posts/2023-04-28-reaching-creative-goals-a-little-every-day.md

 **What projects do you have that you wish you can show up for consistently?**

+*(P.S.
+For more about showing up daily in little ways, check out my book [The Little Book of Tiny Tasks: Make Your Life More Calm While Getting Things Done 5 Minutes at a Time](https://payhip.com/b/e32lr))*

 ![How to Reach Your Creative Goals a Little Every Day](/uploads/finishing-creative-projects-daily.png "creative goals INFP goals Creative Goal Ideas"){: .mx-auto.d-block :}